betterobjects/activeql/docs/tutorial.md

 </td></tr>
 </table>

 Let's say a user wants to see only BMW.
-GAMA provides us with a filter type for the `cars` query we can use to filter the result on every attribute so we could write `cars(filter: { brand: { is: "BMW" } } )`.
-You can add filters to any attribute and GAMA will return any _items_ that matches _all_ filter criteria.
+ActiveQL provides us with a filter type for the `cars` query we can use to filter the result on every attribute so we could write `cars(filter: { brand: { is: "BMW" } } )`.
+You can add filters to any attribute and ActiveQL will return any _items_ that matches _all_ filter criteria.

 So if a client only wanted to get _red BMW or Mercedes with a mileage below 30000_ a query would look like: